|

 Getting to France

-Flying is becoming a sensible option with the growth of cheap flights to Nice, Carcassonne, St Etienne and other airports in the south, but most British visitors still drive to their holiday destinations.
-If you haven't done it before, don't worry.
-France is such a big place compared with Britain that its roads are generally much less crowded, although it might not seem that way if you choose to travel on a peak Saturday in August, when the whole of Europe seems to be trying to get from one end of the country to the other.
+Flying is becoming a sensible option with the growth of cheap flights to around 30 local airports, but many British visitors still drive to their holiday destinations.
+If you haven’t done it before, don’t worry.
+France is such a big place compared with Britain that its roads are generally much less crowded, although it won’t seem that way if you choose to travel on a peak Saturday in August, when the whole of Europe seems to be trying to get from one end of the country to the other.

-Thanks to the strong pound, a holiday in France is less expensive than for a long time past.
-Of course, a beautiful mas or farmhouse in Provence, with a swimming pool, or a magnificent château in the Dordogne, won't come cheap, but there are plenty of properties to suit every pocket and taste.
-France is divided into almost 100 départements, almost every one of which is worth visiting (we'd better not list the exceptions!).
-If you take one villa holiday a year in each, that should keep you going for a while...
+A holiday in France need not be expensive.
+Of course, a beautiful mas or farmhouse in Provence, with a swimming pool, or a magnificent château in the Dordogne, won’t come cheap, but with 250,000 British-owned houses in the country, there are plenty of properties to suit every pocket and taste.
+France is divided into almost 100 départements, almost every one of which is worth visiting (we’d better not list the exceptions!).
+If you take one villa holiday a year in each, that should keep you going for a while.